SCCapstone/LotSpotter/README.md

 Unit Tests are run with `npm test`.
 They are located in `/src/app/tests/`.
 We are using [Jasmine](https://jasmine.github.io/) for our testing framework; [Karma](http://karma-runner.github.io/6.0/index.html) is the runnner.

 Behavior Tests are run with `npm run e2e`.
 These tests are located in `/e2e/src/app.e2e-spec.ts`.
-For this we are using the BDD framework [Jasmine](https://jasmine.github.io/) to execute the commands and the built in Ionic package [ProtractorJS](https://www.protractortest.org/#/) to interact with the virtual application via browser.
+For this we are using the BDD framework [Jasmine](https://jasmine.github.io/) to execute the commands and using [ProtractorJS](https://www.protractortest.org/#/) to interact with the virtual application via browser.
 The current behavior test after running `npm run e2e` will automate user login, verify homepage, then logout.